 Your voice matters.
-The November election is quickly approaching, and the voting process can be confusing for both new and seasoned voters.
+The voting process can be confusing for both new and seasoned voters.
 The following resources and information are designed to help you navigate the voting process, procedures and help you exercise your civic duty.

 How to Vote in Oklahoma